Which Types of Firewood are Toxic?

 Wood that could be completely safe to burn can be a different story if the wood is rotten.

-Part of what makes wood rot is fungus and mold–the wood deteriorates quickly as microbes get energy from the decomposing wood.
+Part of what makes wood rot is fungus and mold; the wood deteriorates quickly as microbes get energy from the decomposing wood.

-Furthermore, rotten wood often can get spongy and absorb and retain water, making it poor firewood in any case.
+Furthermore, rotten wood can often get spongy and absorb and retain water, making it poor firewood in any case.

-Poisonous Vines (Poison Oak and Poison Ivy)
+Poisonous vines (Poison Oak and Poison Ivy)

 Generally, you aren’t going to be burning vines, but if you are adding kindling with a bunch of brush, you need to be careful not to drag poison oak or ivy into the flames.
 Also, some poison ivy/oak climb up trees so they could be surrounding the wood you’re burning.
 Lastly, some can even look more like a shrub than a vine.